-1. Pursuant to the provisions of the Act, a member entitled to attend and vote at the AGM is entitled to appoint a proxy to attend and vote on his/her behalf and the proxy need not be a member of the Company.
-In view of the continuing COVID-19 pandemic, the Ministry of Corporate Affairs ('MCA') vide its General Circular No. 14/2020 dated April 8, 2020, General Circular No. 17/2020 dated April 13, 2020, General Circular No. 20/2020 dated May 5, 2020, latest being 2/2022 dated 5th May 2022 (collectively "MCA Circulars") has permitted holding of the Annual General Meeting ('AGM') through VC/OAVM facility, without the physical presence of the members at a common venue.
-In conformity with the regulatory provisions and the Circulars issued by the Ministry of Corporate Affairs, Government of India, the 41st Annual

-General Meeting of the Company is being held through VC.
+1. The Ministry of Corporate Affairs ('MCA') vide its General Circular No. 14/2020 dated April 8, 2020, General Circular No. 17/2020 dated April 13, 2020, General Circular No. 20/2020 dated May 5, 2020, through all other circulars issued from time to time and the latest being 11/2022 dated 28.12.2022 (collectively "MCA Circulars") has permitted holding of the Annual General Meeting ('AGM') through VC/OAVM facility, without the physical presence of the members at a common venue.
+In conformity with the regulatory provisions and the Circulars issued by the Ministry of Corporate Affairs, Government of India, the 42nd Annual General Meeting of the Company is being held through VC.
 Since this AGM is being held through VC facility, (hereinafter called as 'e-AGM') physical attendance of members has been dispensed with.
 Accordingly, the facility for appointment of proxies by the members will not be available for the e-AGM hence the Proxy Form and Attendance Slip are not annexed to this Notice.

-- 2. The deemed venue for forty first e-AGM shall be the Registered Office of the Company. - 3.
+- 2. The deemed venue for 42nd e-AGM shall be the Registered Office of the Company. - 3.
 Members can attend the meeting through log in credentials provided to them to connect to VC. - 4.
-As per Section 139(5) of the Companies Act 2013, Statutory Auditor is appointed by Comptroller and Auditor General of India for the Financial Year 2022-23.
+As per Section 139(5) of the Companies Act 2013, Statutory Auditor is to be appointed by Comptroller and Auditor General of India for the Financial Year 2023-2024.